 Quality fuel is key.

-Dancers tell me all the time suggestions they’ve heard about limiting certain foods.
-Usually, it’s dietary fat that receives those specifications.
+All the time, dancers tell me suggestions they’ve heard about limiting certain foods.
+Usually, it’s dietary fat that is demonized.
 People are so wary of the caloric density that they ignore the quality of the fats in question.

 Healthy fats include monounsaturated fats (among the healthiest) and polyunsaturated fats.

-As far as oil, some of the healthiest oils include olive oil, avocado oil and coconut oil (even though it is high in saturated fat).
-Oils could comprise their own post but keep it simple and stick to those highest in anti-inflammatory omega 3’s and avoid those with a high omega 6 content (i.e. corn oil, soybean oil, sunflower oil, etc.).
+As far as oil, some of the healthiest oils include olive oil, avocado oil, and coconut oil (even though it is high in saturated fat).
+Oils could comprise their own post, but keep it simple and stick to those highest in anti-inflammatory omega-3s and avoid those with a high omega-6 content (e.g.,. corn oil, soybean oil, sunflower oil, etc.).

 Become an expert on your body.

 To reach your body goals healthfully and sustainably, you have to become an expert on your body.
-This takes time and experimentation and often support from a Health Coach, Nutritionist or Dietitian.
+This takes time, experimentation, and often support from a Health + Nutrition Coach, Nutritionist or Dietitian.